dgaubert/dgaubert/posts/rocknroll-madrid-half-marathon.md

 | 10km | 50:11 |
 | 15km | 1:34:32 |

-As I trained for lower distances many more times than longer ones, my records are worse for 10 and 15 km.
+As I trained for shorter distances many more times than longer ones, my records are worse for 10 and 15 km.
 After the half-marathon, my next goal is to run 10 km in 45 minutes.